xinu-os/xinu/docs/mips/EJTAG.rst

 So far, development has focused exclusively on the WRT54GL.
 For anyone investigating the capabilities of the WRT54GL EJTAG system, note the instruction register size is a full 8 bits, not the 5 bits required by specification.
 Believing the 54GL CP0 Debug Program Counter register to be returning erroneous addresses, headers are being added to a 54G v.8, and a 350N v.1.
-For IDCODEs and implementation register values check `EJTAG ID Codes and Implementation
+For IDCODEs and implementation register values check :doc:`EJTAG-ID-Codes-and-Implementation-Registers`.
-Registers <EJTAG ID Codes and Implementation Registers>`__.

 Probes
 ------